McZarya/Nyaakuza-Bot/README.md

 # Nyaakuza-Bot V1.0.0, Created By Reflux Software Developments And Developed By McZarya

-A Moderation Bot For The Nyaakuza
+A Moderation Bot For The Nyaakuza.

 ![](nyaakuzalogoflipped.png)